Winter-Reed Teacher Loan Repayment

 Program Overview:

-The Winter-Reed Teacher Loan Repayment Program (WRTR) is designed to help new teachers repay their undergraduate student loans.
-Only first-year teachers holding a valid standard five-year Mississippi educator’s license are eligible to apply as new recipients.
-Second-year and third-year teachers are eligible to apply as renewal recipients.
+The Winter-Reed Teacher Loan Repayment Program (WRTR) is designed to help teachers repay their postsecondary student loans.
+Teachers holding a valid five-year Mississippi educator’s license and who have outstanding student loans are eligible to apply.
+Teachers are eligible for up to three annual loan repayment awards.

 Eligible recipients must work full-time as a teacher or librarian in a Mississippi public school district.

-Only 150 first-year teachers will be awarded each year.
-Selection shall be made on a first-come, first-served basis of all eligible applicants who apply by the deadline date.
+The number of annual awards offered is based on the program funding provided by the Mississippi Legislature.
+Selection shall be made on a first-come, first-served basis of all eligible applicants who apply by the deadline date as long as funds are available.
 However, priority will be given to teachers in geographical shortage areas.

 The annual award scale is as follows: